-To check out seeds, fill out our Online Seed Request Form or a Paper Seed Request Form.
-Fill out the form to request the seeds you would like to borrow (borrowers are limited to ten packets of seeds, per month).
-One of our employees will fill your seed request and you can pick up your seed packets just like you would if you had requested a book.
-When the season ends and the plants “go to seed,” save some for yourself and return the rest for the Seed Library.
+To check out seeds, fill out our online form.
+The form allows you to request seeds you would like to borrow (borrowers are limited to ten packets of seeds per month).
+Library staff will fill your request, and you can pick up your seed packets.
+Then, save some for yourself when the season ends and return the rest to the Seed Library.

 Do I have to return seeds?

 We encourage donations back to the Seed Library, but you are under no obligation to save and return seeds.
-We want you to learn the basics of gardening and seed saving, first.
+We want you first to learn the basics of gardening and seed saving.